Archivist-Moth/flipper-aetherOS-launcher/README.md

 # Flipper Zero — AetherOS Launcher

 BadUSB scripts for the Flipper Zero that open [Aether OS](https://www.aetheros.computer/) in the default browser on any machine the Flipper is plugged into.
+Intended for personal use on hardware you own or have explicit permission to access.
+Like all BadUSB scripts, these automate keyboard input — only use them on machines you control.

 ---